KabyleBOT/medusa-fulfillment-mondialrelay/README.md

 MONDIAL_RELAY_LOGIN=your_login
 MONDIAL_RELAY_PASSWORD=your_password
 MONDIAL_RELAY_CUSTOMER_ID=your_customer_id
-BUSINESS_EMAIL=your_business_email
-BUSINESS_PHONE=your_business_phone

 ```

-## Requirements

-This plugin requires the Medusa.js Stock Location module.
-[Please refer to the Stock Location Module documentation for more details](https://docs.medusajs.com/modules/multiwarehouse/stock-location-module).

---

-- The address of the stock location is used as the business address.
+- The plugin uses the business address for the sender address in outbound/inbound shipments.

 - The plugin uses the order shipping address for the customer address in outbound and return shipments.
 - The plugin uses address_2 as the pickup point reference, e.g., FR-12345 for both business and customer to indicate the pickup point to Mondial Relay as a workaround.
 - The plugin returns :